 Discernment or "Judging" Is One Of The Gifts of The Holy Spirit

-All too many Americans believe that one has to accommodate whatever anyone else might believe - even if it contradicts the facts, and/or makes absolutely no sense whatsoever.
-If you dare claim that another person's truth is wrong, you are accused of not only being intolerant, but also judgmental.
-See Religious Pluralism
+All too many Americans believe that one has to accommodate whatever anyone else believes - even if it contradicts the facts / makes absolutely no sense whatsoever.
+If you dare claim that what another person believes to be true is, in fact, wrong, you are accused of being intolerant and judgmental.

 By the way, the irony of the situation is that those who quote this verse are not at all averse to judging (and condemning) your right to "contend earnestly for the faith", or simply your right to say what you believe to be right and wrong.